 Community Update Monday, June 4 2018

 On Monday, June 4 2018 we met with the community at the Morgan Hill Community and Cultural Center to provide an update on the project schedule, status and next steps.
-See blow for a video of the entire meeting.
+See below for a video of the entire meeting.
 The meeting agenda and handouts can be found in the "Reports and Documents" section of this page.

 The Santa Clara Valley Water District is moving forward on the project design for the Anderson Dam Seismic Retrofit Project.
 The design work thus far has been undergoing a series of independent reviews to ensure best outcomes.
-We are working to complete a draft Environmental Impact Report for public review by summer 2018.
+We are working to complete a draft Environmental Impact Report for public review by fall 2018.
 The Anderson Dam project is one of our largest capital projects to date, and is a critical public safety project.
 We are committed to ensuring the best design for maximum protection, and are aiming to break ground in 2020.

 Progress of the Anderson Dam Seismic Retrofit Project work